SulimanF96/FSND_capstone-main/README.md

 # Testing Endpoints in development

-There is a postman collection added in the project named "" for testing the endpoints with different tokens for differnet users, use it to test the endpoints.
+There is a postman collection added in the project named "capstone_FSND_development" for testing the endpoints with different tokens for differnet users, use it to test the endpoints.

 # Testing Endpoints in prod